Advent Day 17, Restoration Assured in Jesus

 Isaiah’s words of prophecy were to be like a balm to the exiled Jews.
 They were given hope and reassurance that God’s love and power will remain and bring forth good things for them again.

 Where do you need that hope today?
 Are you thinking things are futile and the cycle you are caught in is endless?
 The Jews must have thought that too, but God gave them hope by looking at the seasons and reassuring them fullness of life would return.
 Look around and see where God is sending encouragement into your life.
-Are you concerned about ministy and where you are giving out God’s Word?
+Are you concerned about ministry and where you are giving out God’s Word?
 Be encouraged and don’t fret over the who and where, just trust God to bring the harvest when the Word is given out.
 He is a Promise-Keeping God!
 Are you looking for times of joy and restoration?
 Look to Jesus as He alone can and will restore us.
 Pray for restoration and pray for the faith and restoration of other Christians as Peter asked in 1 Peter 5:5-9 “Resist him, standing firm in the faith, because you know that the family of believers throughout the world is undergoing the same kind of sufferings.
 10 And the God of all grace, who called you to his eternal glory in Christ, after you have suffered a little while, will himself restore you and make you strong, firm and steadfast.
 11 To him be the power for ever and ever.
 Amen.”
 Pray, pray, pray.

 In accordance with Isaiah 55:11-13: live with and in hope, continue giving out God’s Word and pray for restoration for the areas of weakness in your own life and in the lives of others.